accordproject/template-engine/README.md

 Given the ability for templates to contain logic there's an imperative to ensure that the templates are **safe** - i.e. when a template is merged with well-structured data it is guaranteed to produce well-structured output.

-Too many templating engines fail in unpredicatble ways at runtime, or silently generate invalid output, when presented with data — unacceptable for enterprise usage.
+Too many templating engines fail in unpredictable ways at runtime, or silently generate invalid output, when presented with data — unacceptable for enterprise usage.

 Accord Project templates are therefore **strongly-typed**.
 The logic in templates is expressed in [TypeScript](https://www.typescriptlang.org).
 TypeScript is a strongly-typed, general purpose programming language, supported by a vibrant Open Source and enterprise community.
 TypeScript compiles to JavaScript for easy execution on most platforms.